WeiguoMa/Quantum-C-EM/Noisy quantum circuit with MPDO/readme.md

 And the entanglement are naturally to be spread between qubits with following operations.

 # Inplementation of Quantum Noise

-## United Theoretical Noise Model
+## Unified Theoretical Noise Model

-Quantum noise is a sophisticated topic in quantum physics, in quantum computation, it can be roughly divided into several types/channels, like amplitude damping, phase damping, which is shown in picture below,
+Quantum noise is a complex and essential aspect of quantum physics.
+Within the realm of quantum computation, it can be categorized into various types or channels, two of which are amplitude damping and phase damping, as illustrated in the diagram below:

 <p align="center">
 <img src="./fig_md/UnitedErrorModel.svg" width="1600" />
 </p>

-Detailed quantum noise simulation or noise channels can be easily found in books or papers, like QCQI, Nielsen, etc. I implemented quantum noise easily with the strategy like the **Actual circuit** in picture, which is important is that in double-qubit gate, the **DC** is only applied to the **target qubit**, besides, **SPAM** is not implemented, because of a low probability.
+Amplitude damping refers to the loss of quantum information due to interactions with the environment, leading to a decrease in the probability of the quantum state's amplitude.
+Phase damping, on the other hand, involves the random introduction of phase errors, which alters the quantum state's phase information.

+These quantum noise phenomena play a crucial role in the performance and reliability of quantum computations, necessitating thorough understanding and mitigation strategies in quantum algorithms and quantum error correction techniques.

+Indeed, detailed quantum noise simulation and various noise channels can be found in books and research papers on quantum computing and quantum information, such as "Quantum Computation and Quantum Information" (QCQI) by Nielsen and Chuang.
+The implementation of quantum noise in quantum circuits often involves considering various noise models and applying appropriate noise channels to simulate realistic quantum systems.
+The Actual circuit in the picture likely represents a specific quantum circuit with quantum noise included, where some noise channels are applied to the qubits.

+Moreover, it is true that accounting for state preparation and measurement (SPAM) errors can be more challenging, as they are typically associated with lower probabilities.
+In practice, researchers often focus on the dominant noise sources and their impact on the quantum computation, while accounting for SPAM errors when necessary.

 ## Real Noise (based on Experimental Data - $\chi$ Matrix)

 A **TRUE** quantum noise simulation function with the QPT-Chi matrix on **REAL** quantum computer CZ-gate is provided.
 A real quantum noise takes places in actual physical control of the superconducting qubits, two examples are shown in picture below,

 <p align="center">
 <img src="./fig_md/TrueError.svg" width="1600" />
 </p>

 ## Experimentation System

 You might be curious of the pulse-controlled quantum computing system, a sketch is shown below,

 <p align="center">
 <img src="./fig_md/PulseControl.svg" width=1600" />